paulsbond/create-mr-set/README.md

 # Create MR Set

-Script to create new molecular replacement test sets.
+Script to create new test sets for MR and model building.

 ## Requirements